-- Underlying Fund Selection by the Adviser, or including an Underlying Fund in a derivative investment designed to replicate the returns of an Underlying Fund, represents the result of quantitative and qualitative reviews that identify Underlying Funds and their managers chosen for their alternative investment market niche (investments other than stocks and bonds), historical performance, management accessibility, commitment, investment strategy, as well as process and methodology.
-Using this selection process, the Adviser believes it can identify Underlying Funds with above-average expected returns and lower-than-average volatility. - Risk Management represents the ongoing attention to the historical return performance of each Underlying Fund as well as the interaction or correlation of returns between Underlying Funds.
-Using this risk management process, the Adviser believes the Fund, over time, will not be highly correlated to the equity or commodities markets, as applicable, and will provide the potential for reducing volatility in investors' portfolios.
+- Sub-Adviser Selection represents the result of quantitative and qualitative reviews that will identify a sub-adviser chosen for its managed futures expertise, historical performance, management accessibility, commitment, investment strategy, as well as process and methodology.
+Using this selection process, the Adviser believes it can identify a sub-adviser that can produce positive, riskadjusted returns.
+The Adviser replaces a sub-adviser when its returns are below expectations or it deviates from its traditional investment process with respect to changes in its investment strategy. - Risk Management represents the ongoing attention to the historical return performance of each Underlying Fund as well as the interaction or correlation of returns between Underlying Funds.
+Using this risk management process, the Adviser believes each Fund, over time, will not be highly correlated to the equity or commodities markets, as applicable, and will provide the potential for reducing volatility in investors' portfolios.